 It is not possible to register for courses without paying tuition.
 Therefore it is imperative that the tuition is paid the latest the week before the course registration week.
-A petition needs to be submitted for late course registration up until the seventh week after classes begin.
+A petition needs to be submitted for late course registration up until one week before beginning of midterm exams.
 Course registration can be made only after the petition has been reviewed and accepted by the University Executive Board.

 A student can change, drop, or add an elective course that they are registered in with the consent of their academic advisor during the indicated “add-drop” period of the academic calendar.

 The schedules can be viewed before the indicated exam dates on the academic calendar by clicking the “View Exam” tab on your Student Page.

 A student can only withdraw from elective courses and can do so only during the indicated period in the academic calendar.
 You may withdraw from a course from your Student Page.
 A student cannot withdraw from a course that they are getting an F grade in.
 However, the elective course can be changed for another elective one.

 You can view your grades after the indicated announcement of grades date on the academic calendar by clicking the “Grades” tab on your Student Page.
 The midterm grades are posted on BİLGİ Online by the respective instructor of the course.